 To say that becoming a mom was the most overwhelming thing I have ever done is not an exaggeration.
 Luckily, when your baby is about 4-6 months, you finally feel like you are able to keep your head above water…or at least that was my experience.
 As you become more comfortable with your little one and his or her schedule becomes more predictable, you will probably start venturing out into the world and getting back to your old life.
 Here are some of my favorite baby products 4-6 months into this journey.
-And as I always say, I got many products for free.
-Many did not end up in this article but the haul here is a combo of gifts from friends and brands.
-Feel free to assume everything was not paid for personally.

 Make My Belly Fit